-DJI had issued an end-of-life notice for the Phantom 4, to be officially discontinued on April 30, 2017.
+DJI has issued the end-of-life notice for the Phantom 4, it was officially discontinued on April 30, 2017.
 At the time of discontinuation, the Phantom 4 Advanced and Phantom 4 Pro keep the line of Phantom drones going, but like we pondered for the Phantom 3, is the Phantom 4 still worth buying?

 Some basics are true here, the DJI Phantom 4 is an important step in the progression of modern quadcopters.
 We still think that the Phantom 3 is the drone that ushered in the market shift from niche product to must-have camera tool, but the Phantom 4 is certainly the superior model of the two.

 To ascertain the value of the Phantom 4 at this point, I think it critical to understand how it differs from the other DJI drones.
 One should also evaluate how it stacks up against the competition.
-The idea is simple, the Phantom 4 was a superb piece of flying equipment for its time, but at little under $1000, is it still worth buying?
+The idea is simple, the Phantom 4 was a superb piece of flying equipment for its time, but at a little under $1000, is it still worth buying?